|Elliott Sound Products||Earthing Your Hi-Fi - Tricks and Techniques|

 In some cases, a mains filter might be fitted to amplifiers or other equipment (such as specially designed mains leads or 'black boxes') to reduce any interference.
 Where fitted, if an earth connection is provided, it must be connected to the safety earth and chassis - never to the amp's zero volt line.
 Typical filters will use Metal Oxide Varistors (MOVs) to cut off any high voltage spikes, and a capacitor and inductor network to filter out anything that is not at the mains frequency.

 A true 50Hz (or 60Hz) tuned filter will be a large unit indeed, so most line filters only work at frequencies above a few kHz.
 This is generally enough to get rid of most interference, since a well designed power supply should be able to filter out the majority of noise from the mains.
 Mains filters usually use the mains earth as a reference, so it must be present for the units to work correctly.
-Not using the safety earth as a reference is extremely dangerous, since the filters may have capacitors that can (and do) become short circuited if a high voltage spike manages to get through and punctures the insulation.
+Not using the safety earth as a reference is extremely dangerous, since the filters may have capacitors that become short circuited if a high voltage spike manages to get through and punctures the insulation.

 Electrical safety cannot be over emphasised.
 Hum is damn annoying, and everyone wants it gone.
 There is no good reason to sacrifice one for the other, since safety and hum-free operation can peacefully co-exist with care and the right techniques.
 Use of a separate earth stake just for hi-fi equipment is probably unlawful in most countries, as the integrity of the safety earth may be suspect at best, useless at worst.